shano/awesome-backstage/README.md

 - [Backstage Community](https://github.com/backstage/community) - Join the Backstage community to ask questions and share your knowledge.
 - [Good First Issues](https://github.com/backstage/backstage/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) - Contribute to the project by tackling "Good First Issues" on GitHub.
 - [Discord](https://discord.com/invite/MUpMjP2) - Join the Backstage Discord server to connect with other developers and get live support.
-- [Mailing List](https://groups.google.com/g/backstage-users) - Subscribe to the Backstage mailing list to receive updates and announcements.

 ## Articles and Presentations

-- [Introduction to Backstage](https://www.youtube.com/watch?v=Rppv_tlzDOI) - A video introduction to Backstage by Spotify.
+- [Introduction to Backstage](https://www.youtube.com/watch?v=1XtJ5FAOjPk) - A video introduction to Backstage by Spotify.
-- [Creating a Plugin for Backstage](https://www.youtube.com/watch?v=6vp-4xCxafs) - Learn how to create a plugin for Backstage.
+- [Creating a Plugin for Backstage](https://www.youtube.com/watch?v=lLLw3tcBwWw) - Learn how to create a plugin for Backstage.
 - [How Spotify Builds Infrastructure with Backstage](https://engineering.atspotify.com/2020/03/17/what-the-heck-is-backstage-anyway/) - A blog post by Spotify on their experience with Backstage.
-- [Scaling Microservices with Backstage](https://www.youtube.com/watch?v=yszSDrUvijQ) - A presentation on how Backstage can help scale microservices.

 ## Related Projects